hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 setup
 ```

-If using the DVD iso on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
+If using the DVD ISO on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
 Any EFI and swap partitions get detected and formatted automatically.
 Follow the `SlackDocs` on [installation](http://docs.slackware.com/slackware:install) for further advice, but the installer is usually clever enough in figuring things out.

 If following the partitioning scheme in the SlackDocs wiki, then skip to the next section.
 If, however, `LVM` (Logical Volume Manager) is setup, there are some additional steps needed before rebooting that are not mentioned in any of the official documentation: